abrookins/reliable_service_calls_with_python/README.md

-# Making reliable network calls with Python
+# Simulating Network Request Reliability Patterns With Python

-This project demonstrates stability patterns that will make your network calls in Python more reliable.
+This project demonstrates stability patterns that will make network requests in your programs more reliable.
+The language used is Python, but the patterns are universal.

 The form of the demonstration is a set of backend web services against which various common failure modes are simulated.
 For example, total failure of an